DenseShift: Towards Accurate and Efficient Low-Bit Power-of-Two Quantization: Network

 \subsection{Sign-Scale Decomposition for Efficient Training}

-In this part, we propose an efficient training algorithm for DenseShift to solve the issue of weight freezing and achieve a performance comparable to its full-precision counterpart.

-We propose to use sign-scale decomposition inspired by \cite{li2021s}, which design is to promote weight-sign switching during training.
-We found that this decomposition is an effective remedy for the weight freezing issue and propose to decompose the discrete weight of DenseShift networks into two parts: a binary base term $\wsign$ and a PoT scale term which shifts the input activation for $S$ bits:
+This section discuss the training algorithm for \DS and how to achieve a performance comparable to its full-precision counterpart.
+We propose to use sign-scale decomposition inspired by \cite{li2021s} which design for Shift networks with zero weights.
+Our training method decomposes the discrete weights of DenseShift networks into two parts: a binary base term $\wsign$ and a PoT scale term which shifts the input activation for $S$ bits:

 where $\mathbbm{1}(\cdot)$ is the Heaviside function mapping all positive values to one and the remaining to zero.

 Next, we recursively re-parameterize the shifting parameter $S$ as a combination of $t$ binary variables to address the weight freezing problem: